hathora/hathora-godot-plugin/README.md

 	multiplayer.multiplayer_peer = peer
 ```

-Also, [ENetMultiplayerPeer](https://docs.godotengine.org/en/stable/classes/class_enetmultiplayerpeer.html) uses UDP for its connections, so for this example you settings should be:
+Also, [ENetMultiplayerPeer](https://docs.godotengine.org/en/stable/classes/class_enetmultiplayerpeer.html) uses UDP for its connections, so for this example your settings should be:

 - Container port: `7777`
 - Transport type: `UDP`

-### 8. Press `Deploy to Hathora`
+### 6. Deploy
-The plugin will automatically upload your server build and deploy it on Hathora.
+Press **"Deploy to Hathora"**, the plugin will automatically upload your server build and deploy it on Hathora.
 It may take a few minutes.

-### 9. Press `Create Room`
+### 7. Test your deployment
-Hathora will spin up a server instance and will return a `host:port` (e.g. `d405b3.edge.hathora.dev:58554`) for clients to connect to.
+When you press **"Create Room"**, Hathora will spin up a server instance and will return a `host:port` (e.g. `d405b3.edge.hathora.dev:58554`) for clients to connect to.
 Once you are able to test an end-to-end deployment and connection, you can use the Hathora Godot SDK to fully integrate with your game!

 ## SDK endpoints
 The SDK includes a HathoraSDK autoload, with the following functions: